r3e-network/neo_cpp/docs/api/rpc_methods.md

 **Parameters:**
 - `block`: Base64-encoded block payload in Neo binary wire format.
-- `relay` (optional, default `true`): When `true`, the node relays the block to its peers after successful verification.
+- `relay` (optional): Either a boolean (`true`/`false`) or a numeric flag (`1`/`0`).
+When omitted or evaluates to true, the node relays the block to its peers after successful verification.

 **Responses:**
 - On success, returns an object with a single `hash` field containing the block hash.
-- On failure, the RPC call returns an error whose message includes the `VerifyResult` reason (for example `AlreadyExists`, `UnableToVerify`, etc.), matching the C# node behaviour.
+- On failure, the RPC call returns error codes that mirror the C# node:
+  - `InvalidParams` when the payload is missing, not Base64, or empty.
+  - `RpcAlreadyExists` when the block is already known/persisted.
+  - `RpcVerificationFailed` when header validation fails (invalid index, previous hash, or witness data).
+The node queues out-of-order blocks and automatically revalidates them once the missing predecessors arrive.

 ### 3. Transaction Methods